 - Access: Providing opportunities to obtain information and utilize resources.

-- Integrity: Creating purposeful and engaged cultural experiences.
+- Innovation: Creating new purposeful and engaging cultural experiences.

 - Inclusion: Promoting equitable learning environments.